 }

-The requesting Service Provider shall create a public/private key pair using the using the ES256 algorithm [RFC 7518], as indicated by the “alg” element in the JavaScript Object Notation (JSON) Web Token (JWT) in the registration request.
+The requesting Service Provider shall create a public/private key pair using the ES256 algorithm [RFC 7518], as indicated by the “alg” element in the JavaScript Object Notation (JSON) Web Token (JWT) in the registration request.
 The requesting Service Provider shall sign this request with the private key.
 The public key shall be passed in the JavaScript Object Notation (JSON) Web Key (“jwk” header parameter) [RFC 7515] as a JSON Web Key (JWK) [RFC 7517].
 An example JWK is as follows:

 {